• Skip to primary navigation

 Notes

-• To make biyyam rawa at home, just blend rice in a grinder until it feels like corn meal, don't make it too smooth.
+• To make biyyapu rava at home, just blend rice in a grinder until it feels like corn meal, don't make it too smooth.
 Make sure that you grind small quantities to get consistent rawa.

 • I recommend buying cream of rice from Indian grocery.
 The hot cereal available available in regular stores with the same name will not work in this recipe.
-The reason is it is too finely ground and has a floury consistency.
+Because it is too fine with a very floury consistency.

-• Make sure that the rice is added in a slow stream while you are stirring the water.
+• Make sure to add rice in a slow, steady stream while making the porridge/ undarallu mixture.
 This avoids lump formation and to make smooth kudumulu.

 • if too wet - cook a little longer uncovered to dry out the mixture.